pywatemsedem.io package

 pywatemsedem.io.modeloutput module

-class pywatemsedem.io.modeloutput.Modeloutput(template, resolution, epsg, nodata)[source]
+class pywatemsedem.io.modeloutput.Modeloutput(ini, resolution, epsg, nodata)[source]

 Bases: Factory